JFrancis23/JFrancis23/README.md

 ---
  ### About me:
   :man_technologist:
-  - 🌱 Im an aspiring fullstack developer looking to make a career change into tech. 💻
+  - 🌱 I'm an aspiring fullstack developer looking to make a career change into tech. 💻
   - 🛳️ Currently a navigation officer within the cruise industry.
 Sailing world-class cruiseships globaly.⚓